-Global sales of electric vehicles continue to grow, with a total of 10,5 million new BEVs and PHEVs were delivered during 2022, an increase of +55 % compared to 2021.
+Global sales of electric vehicles continue to grow, with a total of 10.5 million new BEVs and PHEVs delivered during 2022, an increase of 55% compared to 2021.
 Massive investment by carmakers to optimize technologies, with most gains from improvements in the battery chemistry and in the performance of the battery management system (BMS), means that the average battery range is now treble to what it was a decade ago.
 Consumers are now more confident about buying BEVs with quoted ranges of 300 miles and more.

 Though most BEVs on the roads today run on 400 V, there is a gradual shift to 800 V battery architectures.
 By the middle of the decade, more and more carmakers anticipate they will have 800 V models in their offering.
 Running on such a high voltage gives these BEVs much lower charging times, making them even more attractive to potential buyers.

 Although high-voltage BMS (HVBMS) architectures exist, there is no blueprint for them – it’s not like the old days when the same internal combustion engine (ICE) could, with a few mechanical and electronic tweaks, fulfill the powertrain needs of a range of models.
 The market is evolving from a new vehicle model every 6-8 years to more frequent updates or upgrades, similar to the smartphone market with yearly innovation spins.
 During this transition period, architectures are highly variable, and there is no standard way of doing it.
 The challenge for OEMs and Tier 1s is to bring the latest semiconductor innovations into the market as soon as possible.
 Indeed it’s not just the semiconductor innovations that are required; the functional safety of these devices needs a lot of attention and design effort.